fpagliughi/sockpp/README.md

 Currently supports: IPv4, IPv6, and Unix-Domain Sockets on Linux, Mac, and Windows.
 Other *nix and POSIX systems should work with little or no modification.

-There is also some experimental support for CAN bus programming using the SocketCAN package on Linux.
-This gives CAN bus adaters a network interface, with limitations dictated by the CAN message protocol.
+There is also some experimental support for CAN bus programming on Linux using the SocketCAN package.
+This gives CAN bus adapters a network interface, with limitations dictated by the CAN message protocol.

 All code in the library lives within the `sockpp` C++ namespace.